Isrelo/Catboob/README.md

 ### Catboob (GGStream) ###

-Catboob is a .Net tool for displaying an overlay and playing an accomping sound when a hotkey combination is pressed.
+Catboob is a Material Design inspired .Net tool for displaying an overlay and playing an accomping sound when a hotkey combination is pressed.

 ### License ###